Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation

-We now discuss the work done in the "negative" direction of the global regularity problem.
+We now briefly discuss some work done in the "negative" direction of the global regularity problem.
 Besides numerical studies like \cite{H} that suggest the development of a finite-time singularity for the Navier-Stokes equations, the paper \cite{T} by Tao provides evidence that at the very least, attacking the problem of global regularity using abstract methods depending on basic $L^p$ bounds for the nonlinearity is a direction certain to fail.
-Let $\mathbb{P}$ denote the Leray projection on divergence-free vector fields, cf. Section 1.6 in \cite{TS}.
-Tao constructs a nonlinearity $C(u,v)$ that is some averaged version of the Euler bilinear operator
+Let $\mathbb{P}$ denote the Leray projection on divergence-free vector fields (see Section 1.6 in \cite{TS}).
+Tao constructs a nonlinearity $C(u,v)$ that is an averaged version of the Euler bilinear operator

 satisfies the cancellation identity and various "harmonic-type" estimates such as